szabgab/slides/perl/references.md

 {id: scope-of-variables}
 {i: scope}

+{aside}
 Let's see an example where we create an array and a reference to it in some arbitrary {} scope.
 The array is defined within the scope while the variable holding the reference is defined outside the scope.
+{/aside}

 ```
 my $names_ref;